estellebuild/aws-serverless-resume-processing/README.md

 # AWS Serverless Resume Processing System

-Secure, cost-efficient, event-driven document processing pipeline built on AWS using managed, pay-per-use services.
+A secure, cost-efficient, event-driven resume processing pipeline built entirely on managed AWS services.

 ---

 ## Overview

-This project demonstrates how to design and implement a production-minded, serverless architecture for processing resumes securely and efficiently.
+This project demonstrates the design and implementation of a production-minded, serverless architecture for securely and efficiently processing resume documents.

 The system automatically: